Catalyst-Studios/Catalyst-Core/PackDevs/recipe_types/cauldron/Cauldron.md

 **5. Reaction Brewing**

-To perform any recipe within the Cauldron, Right-Click the Cauldron to insert and extract the Items.
+To perform any recipe within the Cauldron, you can either Right-Click or Throw your Items into it to insert these, if the recipe is set to use a fluid, you'll need to Right-Click the cauldron with a Bucket or any portable Tank to insert the fluids.

 Each work similar but with tiny little differences.
 ___